Jax-Core/ModularPlayers/README.md

 You can now proceed to choosing the presets.

 #### Choosing Presets:
-Follow the steps outlined below to setup custom clock presets:
+Follow the steps outlined below to setup custom player presets:

 1. Open Core and head over to the **Desktop** section.
 2. Select **ModularPlayers** from the list and proceed to the **Appearance** tab.